Nicolas Giannakopoulos

 1MDB Intelligence Gathering and the Bogus Geneva Seminar

-Running parallel to the SoftBank operation, Giannakopoulos conducted intelligence operations on behalf of Malaysian Prime Minister Najib Razak's government in connection with the 1Malaysia Development Berhad (1MDB) scandal.
+Running parallel to the SoftBank campaign, Giannakopoulos conducted intelligence operations on behalf of Malaysian Prime Minister Najib Razak's government in connection with the 1Malaysia Development Berhad (1MDB) scandal.
 The centerpiece was a seminar held October 26-27, 2016, formally hosted by the Observatory on Security (OUS) at the University of Geneva's Global Studies Institute.
 9 10

 The seminar cost CHF 17,000, paid privately by Giannakopoulos rather than by the university as formal invitations implied.
 The university had no knowledge the event was taking place despite invitations sent in its name.
 11 After Sarawak Report exposed the operation in March 2017, the University of Geneva opened an internal investigation that found Giannakopoulos's appointment as Vice-Director of OUS was never formally endorsed, the seminar funding was never submitted or approved, and he had used university premises and branding without authorization.
 He was terminated in June 2017.
 His superior, Professor Frederic Esposito at the Global Studies Institute, was also implicated.
 11